garciart/flask-demo/tracker_04a/README.md

 # Tracker_04a

-This is a sub-demo of a Flask application that incorporates Coverage, a tool for measuring code coverage of Python programs.
+This is a demo of a Flask application that incorporates Coverage, a tool for measuring code coverage of Python programs.

+BROKE UP UNIT TESTS!
+COMMAND TO RUN IS `coverage run -m unittest --verbose --buffer tracker_04a/tests/test_*.py`

 -----